Intent

 Impact

-The children at St Peter's are confident scientists who can talk about the investigations that they have undertaken.
-We have Science Ambassadors across the KS2 classes and each year children take part in British Science Week.
+The children at St Peter's, including those with SEN, are confident scientists who can talk about the investigations that they have undertaken.
+We have Science Ambassadors across the KS2 classes and each year the children take part in British Science Week.
 The school hosts an EYFS / KS1 and KS2 Science Fair, both of which generate huge excitement amongst the children and are very well attended.
 Parents are encouraged to support their children and we see a great deal of variety in the scientific investigations entered.
 We also host an annual Scientific Photography Exhibition and this too, generates a scientific buzz and entry levels are high.
 Children enjoy talking about Science and show a good understanding of the concepts that they have learnt.

 If you are interested, please contact Mr Tierney or the school office (01795 423479) or alternatively send an email to: